felgueres/birdseyeview/worklog.md

 11/18/2025
 next:
-- get eval dataset, get precision/recall metrics
+- add depth estimation (done)
 - add temporal segmentation, emit an event on phase change
-- add depth estimation
 - add anomaly detection
 - add tracking + forecast (world model)
 - investigate how embeddings are used
 - refactor pipeline to a dag, should run in parallel
+- get eval dataset, get precision/recall metrics
+- Wire up in a UI

 - I would feel proud to build reasoning for video.
 Works well with my story at Harvey
 - "YOLO / SAM / trackers run at 30–90 FPS"